pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_mobile-push.md

 15         */
 16    }
 17}];
 ```

 ## List channels for device (builder pattern)

-Request channels with enabled push for a device token.

-##### Requires Mobile Push Notifications add-on
+Request for all channels on which push notification has been enabled using specified pushToken.

 ### Method(s)